sumit2002agarwal/Paws-4-You/README.md

 1. Visit [https://paws4you.netlify.app/](https://paws4you.netlify.app/) in your web browser.

 2. If you are an admin, log in to the admin panel using your credentials.
-If you are a regular user, you can explore the available animals, make donations, and submit queries without logging in.
+If you are a regular user, you can explore the available animals, make donations, and submit queries.

 3. In the admin panel, add animals to the adoption list and manage user queries as necessary.